imnnsu/go-mysql-fsm/README.md

 > Please see [DSN (Data Source Name)](https://github.com/go-sql-driver/mysql#dsn-data-source-name) for the reference of uri.

-Create the Finite State Machine.
+Create the Finite State Machine with an ID.

 ```go
 events := []fsm.Event{